iterative/ldb-resources/README.md

 The main use case for LDB is to create and maintain persistent collections of cloud-based objects.
 These collections (datasets) are filled by logical queries into the index or other datasets (e.g. samples annotated with a certain class, created at given time, contains a given number of event instances, etc).

-These datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) manageable and reproducible.
+Datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) manageable and reproducible.

-Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into the data workspace and compiles the linked annotations.
+Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into ephemeral workspace and compiles the linked annotations.
 Since storage is immutable and all dataset state is kept within LDB, this workspace can be safely erased after the experiment is complete.

 ## Quick Start
 Please refer to [LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed discussion of the Data-driven AI methodology.

 **LDB instance** is a persistent structure where all information about known objects, labels and datasets is being stored.
-A private LDB instance will be created automatically in the `~/.ldb` directory the first time an LDB dataset is created or an LDB query is run.
+If no LDB instance is found, a private one will be created automatically in the `~/.ldb` directory the first time an LDB dataset is staged.
 To set up a shared LDB instance for a team or organization, please follow [LDB team setup](documentation/Quick-start-teams.md).

-### Stage a new dataset
+### Staging a new dataset

-Whenever a new dataset is required or an existing dataset needs an update, it must first be staged in the data workspace.
-Staging does not automatically instantiate the dataset, but creates a draft state of dataset membership info and all metadata.
+Whenever a new dataset is required – or an existing dataset needs an update, it must first be staged in an empty folder (data workspace).
+Staging does not automatically instantiate the dataset, but creates a draft state of dataset membership info and metadata.
 LDB prefixes dataset names with `ds:`

 | Step | Command |
 | --- | --- |